Blatko1/earnings-helper/README.md

 for usage info.

-> Running in `preview` mode sometimes doesn't work!
+> Running the parser in `preview` mode will sometimes fail!